 First, keep your furnace filter clean at all times – both when you’re using the heat and the air conditioning.
 Also, keep your A/C unit clean (the one that sits outside) – leaves and dirt like to build up on the coils and cause the amount of cool air to be cut down.
 You can also run your system less by remembering to adjust your thermostat based on usage.
 KCP&L has a free programmable thermostat program that you can set to adjust based on when you’re home and using energy the most.

 Open your blinds in the winter to allow natural sunlight to warm your home.
 Make sure your storm windows are closed and your windows are locked to hold in the heat.
 Check your windows and doors for leaks and use caulk and other tools to prevent warm air from seeping out of your home.
 If you’re not going to use your fireplace in the winter, keep the damper closed and seal it up.
+Install a whole house humidifier - moist air retains heat better than dry air.

 The opposite is true for the summertime – keep shades closed to prevent sunlight from heating your house.
 Your ceiling fan can help circulate the cool air, as can your attic fan.
 (If you’re not using your attic fan, make sure to close and cover it.)
 Close your storm windows so that cold air isn’t leaking out.